Frankanator8/MoMAAmazonBedrock/README.md

 ### **Core Components**

 *   **Bedrock Agent:** As the central component, this agent processes user requests and acts as the "orchestrator" for the entire process.
+It is powered by the **AWS Nova Pro** model, which was selected to balance response speed and quality.
 For the MVP, its knowledge base is populated with hospital price lists and insurance policies for over 15 hospitals in Rhode Island.

 *   **Lambda Management:** To ensure precision and prevent model-generated errors (hallucinations) in critical areas, specific tasks like savings calculations and price comparisons are delegated to an AWS Lambda function.
 This provides reliable, accurate computations.